pfheatwole/thesis/source/introduction.rst

 ..
 Why are wind patterns so **particularly** valuable to pilots?

-The reason local wind patterns are so particularly valuable is that they help pilots determine the structure of a wind field more *efficiently* (both in terms of time and energy) and more *accurately* when they can base their expectations on known patterns.

-Wind patterns are useful for both prediction and estimation.
-First, if some region of a wind field exhibits recurring structure, then pilots can use that to predict its structure without needing to spend glider energy exploring that area.
-Second, once a pilot has begun traversing some region, historical patterns can provide additional perspective that can help a pilot correctly interpret the wind they encounter.
+[[Pilots need to predict the wind field structure before they visit a region, and estimate its structure once they arrive.]]
+Knowledge of local wind patterns is particularly valuable in both scenarios.
+First, if some region of a wind field exhibits recurring structure, then pilots can use that to predict its structure without spending glider energy exploring that area.
+Second, once a pilot has begun traversing some region, historical patterns provide additional perspective that can help a pilot correctly interpret the wind they encounter.
+Ultimately, knowledge of wind patterns help pilots determine the structure of a wind field more *efficiently* (both in terms of time and energy) and more *accurately* when they can base their expectations on known patterns.

 [[Consider both the vertical and horizontal components.
 Consider both pre-flight (flight planning) and in-flight scenarios.]]